finarly/Notes/In_progress/DataBricks_Association.md

 #### Auto loader

-Uses structured streaming to process billions of files and supports near real-time ingestion of millions of files per hour.
+AL is based on Spark Structured Streaming to process billions of files and supports near real-time ingestion of millions of files per hour as they arrive in **cloud storage**.

-Autoloader uses checkpointing to store metadata of the processed files so that files get processed exactly once and also create fault tolerance.
+Autoloader uses checkpointing (RocksDB, embedded database for key-value storage) to store metadata of the processed files so that files get processed exactly once and also create fault tolerance.

+**The inclusion of `.format('cloudFiles')' enables the use of Autoloader.**

 AL in PySparkAPI
 ```